OpenNebula/docs/source/open_cluster_deployment/storage_setup/dev_ds.rst

 Datastore Usage
 ================================================================================

-New images can be added as any other image specifying the path.
-As an example here is an image template to add a Node disk ``/dev/sdb``:
+New images can be added just like any other image by specifying the path.
+As an example, here is an image template to add a Node disk ``/dev/sdb``:

 .. code-block:: bash